Skip to main content

 FAQs

-The Metro Urban Growth Boundary is made up of portions of three counties.
-Each county contributes a different percentage of property taxes based on how many of the county’s homes fall within the boundary.
+The Metro Urban Growth Boundary is made up of portions of the three counties.
+Each county contributes a different percentage of property taxes, based on how many of the county’s homes fall within the boundary.
 The intention of the program is to create affordable homes proportionate to revenue raised in each county.
 Washington County’s portion of the revenue generated through property taxes within the urban growth boundary is 34 percent or $192 million.
 There are three implementing jurisdictions within Washington County who each have their own share of these funds.
 The City of Beaverton ($31.8 million), the City of Hillsboro ($41.5 million), and Washington County ($118.9 million).

 The bond will cost county homeowners about $72 per year, or $6 per month, based on assessed home value of $300,000.